dykuang/dykuang.github.io/_posts/2018-02-15-Classifying leaves.md

 * As for the architecutre design, it may be better to start with those state-of-art-models to see if certain part or the whole can be migrated with modifications for your own project.
 Though the process of "rediscovery" could be fun, it may exhaust a lot of time...

+* Should have a more systematic way for tuning many of the paramters and evaluating the model.
+It is better to write a script that logs changes so that you do not lose those good paramters tried.